olivieromassi/ChordSchool/README.md

     + **Adjust** the BPM ** of the playout speed using the relative BPM button.
     * **Reset** the current progression and delete all the selected chords using the RESET Button.

-##Chord Alterations
+## Chord Alterations

 ### Substitutions
-In music theory, chord substitution is the technique of using a chord in place of another in a progression of chords, or a chord progression.
+In music theory, chord substitution is the technique of using a chord in place of another in a progression of chords.
 Much of the European classical repertoire and the vast majority of blues, jazz and rock music songs are based on chord progressions.
 "A chord substitution occurs when a chord is replaced by another that is made to function like the original.
 Usually substituted chords possess two pitches in common with the triad that they are replacing."

-Default Substitutions for a Single Chord: Provide suggestions on chord substitutions for single chords:

-Tritone substitution - suggested on dominant chords V.

-Secondary dominant – suggested to precede any of the given chords.

-ii-V substitution- suggest for each chord to be preceded by its relative supertonic ii7 and dominant.
+In the context of major scale harmony we chose to implement the following substitution mechanisms:

+* **Tritone substitution**
+The tritone substitution can be performed by exchanging a dominant seven (V degree) chord for another dominant seven chord which is a tritone away from it.
+For example, in the key of C major one can use D♭7 instead of G7.
+(D♭ is a tritone away from G).

+* **Secondary dominant**
+A secondary dominant is any chord that has the dominant function over another chord that is not the tonic of the song.
+For example, in the key of C major, the dominant chord is G7.
+If, in that tonality, the A7 chord appeared, that chord would be a “secondary dominant”, since it is a dominant that resolves in D, not in C (our tonic in this case).

+* **ii-V substitution**
+The ii-V substitution is when a chord or each chord in a progression is preceded by its supertonic (ii7) and dominant (V7), or simply its dominant.
+For example, a C major chord would be preceded by Dm7 and G7.
+Since secondary dominant chords are often inserted between the chords of a progression rather than replacing one, this may be considered as 'addition' rather than 'substitution'.

+* **Quality substitution
-Chord quality substitution - is when the quality of a chord is changed, from major to minor or vice versa, so the new substitute chord has similar root and construction but with one pitch different.
+Chord quality substitution is when the quality of a chord is changed, from major to minor or vice versa, so the new substitute chord has similar root and construction but with one pitch different.

-Diminished 7th: when exists V-I sub-progression the program suggests to substitute V with VII o7.

-Relative major-minor substitution: using the relative chord from the scale that shares the same notes as the original scale.
+* **Relative major-minor substitution** using the relative chord from the scale that shares the same notes as the original scale.
+The relative major/minor substitution shares two common tones and is so called because it involves the relation between major and minor keys with the same key signatures, such as C major and A minor.[11]

 Tonic substitution: is the use of chords that sound similar to the tonic chord, instead of the I the program suggests III or VI substitution.